zjma/poker-dapp/contract/README.md

 - Design the penalty when the game is stuck.
 - Implement poker hand ranking.
 - Player/host action gas cost benchmarking and optimization.
+- Emit events on state updates for easier indexing!